Neurilemmoma (Schwannoma)

 Causes

 Important note: For most people, a neurilemmoma is sporadic, meaning there is no clear external cause.
 The items below explain known genetic causes, associated conditions, and plausible or observed risk contexts.
 Only a few are proven drivers (genetic changes).
-Others are associations or clinical observations that may influence risk or growth.
+Others are associations or observations that may influence risk or growth.

-2. NF2-related disorder (germline NF2 mutation).
-Inherited or mosaic NF2 variants predispose to bilateral vestibular schwannomas and multiple schwannomas.
+2. NF2-related disorder (germline NF2 mutation). or mosaic NF2 variants predispose to bilateral vestibular schwannomas and multiple schwannomas.

 3. Schwannomatosis due to SMARCB1.
 Germline changes in SMARCB1 increase risk of multiple non-vestibular schwannomas and chronic pain.